Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ Jim Rohn

 We can learn a lot on our journey toward our goals.
 But sometimes things don’t go exactly as planned.
-Often you have to change directions or endure a delay because of circumstances beyond your control.
-But we can still successfully reach our goals despite the roadblocks.
-There may be a block but don’t forget there’s still a road.
+Often, you have to change directions or endure a delay because of circumstances beyond your control.
+But you can still successfully reach your goals despite the roadblocks.
+There may be a block, but don’t forget, there’s still a road.

 Despite his doubts, fears, and bad experiences the boy didn’t give up on his dreams.
 He realized that even though difficulties came he learned a lot along the way.